Projects

 Traffic Calming

-The residential roads around Big Sky have been greatly impacted due to the significant growth that has occurred over the last several years.
+The residential roads around Big Sky have been greatly impacted due to significant growth that has occurred over the years.
 Roads used by our community and visitors to access recreation areas include Little Coyote Road, Andesite Road, and Beehive Basin Road.
 With growth comes a higher volume of traffic on our residential roads.
 There are various methods to calm traffic and enhance safety, including the construction of speed tables, installation of driver feedback signs, collection of traffic data, and the increase of safety signage.